kmoritak/vscode-mermaid-snippets/README.md

-# vscode-mermaid-snippets
+# vscode-mermaid-snippets README

-Snippets for mermaid
+This is snippets file for mermaid.
+Let's spend less to make more mermaid files.

+## Features

+This is just snippets file, anything else?

+## Requirements

+Nothing.

+## Extension Settings

+Nothing.

+## Known Issues

+Nothing.

-## INSTALL
+## Release Notes

-Put the file in your project `.vscode` directory.
-Ofcourse you can put it in the global one.
+### 1.0.0

+This is the firse release.
+Some (almost of) 'flowchart' syntax is implemented.